saviogl/saviogl.github.io/_posts/2016-01-20-unix-overview-for-macosx-users-part-II.markdown

 There are a couple of default arguments that are used as shortcuts to change directories. ***cd ~*** will take you to the user's directory, and ***cd -*** will toggle you back and forth to the last working directory.

 #Creating Files
-In an Unix based system you have three simple ways for creating files from the terminal's command line:
+In a Unix based system you have three simple ways for creating files from the terminal's command line:

 * Unix text editors